John is an experienced freelance content writer with an eclectic employment history, and enjoys sharing his home improvement knowledge.

 And that’s where things get a little messy.
 The world of keyboards is… well… vast.
 There are several types of keyboards, with several variations of each type, and there is the world of custom and modified keyboards that could fill several posts all on its own.
 In other words, it can be understandably daunting to peek into the world of quality keyboards when you’re uninitiated.

-To that end, I’ve put together five of the best (in my opinion, of course) keyboards for 2021, covering a range of prices and functionality.
+To that end, I’ve put together five of the best (in my opinion, of course) keyboards for working from home, covering a range of prices and functionality.

 Let’s dive in!

 1. MagicForce 68 Key Gaming Keyboard: The Budget Option